Tenure-track faculty position in

 , Carl Rasmussen

 ).
 We particularly encourage applicants who would complement our current research activities.
-The successful applicant’s research should use computational or theoretical approaches to neuroscience, and may combine these approaches with behavioural experiments.
+The successful applicant will develop an independent research program, using computational or theoretical approaches to neuroscience, and may combine these approaches with behavioural experiments.
+Note that although CBL is based in the Engineering Department the appointee does not need to have formal training in engineering.

 Informal enquiries may be made to Daniel Wolpert